NitishGadangi/Freemium-Music-App-Src/README.md

 -	Enabled ID3 Tagging	(*only for Android Oreo and Above)
 -	So,Every music file is embedded with AlbumArt and Audio Info
 -	With several other settings to manage downloads as per your preference
--	You can also download lyrics for the song(Coming Soon...)
+-	You can also download lyrics for the song.

 **Access all the previous releases from [Releases tab](https://github.com/NitishGadangi/Freemium-App/releases).**